 - Sanitation and cleanliness

-For a short list of the Food Safety Rules please refer to the Missouri Food Code - Protection from Contamination.
+For a complete list of the Food Safety Rules please refer to the Missouri Food Code - Protection from Contamination.
+For a summary of our rules: Food Brochure.

 To report foodborne illness believed to have been acquired in Lafayette County, please call the LCHD at 660-259-4371 X234 immediately.
 You, the public, are our eyes and ears.
 If you have a legitimate complaint and feel the important food rules are not being followed, please report your complaint to the LCHD 660-259-4371 X234 or email email@example.com.